 Our growth is aligned with our Customers' growth.
 We believe our growth, future success, and performance is closely aligned with that of our Customers.
 We employ a usage-based model, based on processing volume, and derive the majority of our revenue from Interchange Fees generated by card transactions through our Platform.
 Interchange Fees are transaction- and volume-based fees paid by the Acquiring Bank to the Issuing Bank that issued the payment card used to purchase goods or services from the merchant.
 Our agreements with our Issuing Banks provide that we receive 100% of the Interchange Fees for processing our Customers' card transactions.
 As our Customers' processing volumes grow, they may earn an increased percentage of Revenue Share, where we share a portion of Interchange Fees with our Customers.
 Sharing an increased percentage of Interchange Fees with our Customers aligns our interests with our Customers' growth and builds deeper Customer relationships.
 As the chart below illustrates, we have a consistent history of attracting new Customers and expanding their annual spend with us over time.
 The sustained year-over-year growth of our annual cohorts shows a healthy momentum across our Customer base, even exclusive of our largest Customer (Square).
 Some of our Customers have experienced incredible growth in the time they have been on our Platform and we remain a key operating partner that continues to support and benefit from their success.
 For example, Square became a Customer in 2016.
-Square launched their Square Card program on our Platform in 2018.
-As processing volume with Square has grown, our net revenue has also grown such that Square is now our largest Customer, representing approximately 60% and approximately 70% of our net revenue in 2019 and 2020, respectively.
-If Square were to see a slowdown in its business or use our Platform in a more limited capacity, our business, results of operations, and financial condition could be adversely affected.
+Square launched the initial version of their Square Card program on our Platform in 2018.
+As processing volume with Square has grown, our net revenue has also grown such that Square is now our largest Customer, representing 60%, 70%, 66% and 73% of our net revenue in the years ended December 31, 2019 and 2020, and the three months ended March 31, 2020 and 2021, respectively.
+If Square were to see a slowdown in its business or use our Platform in a reduced capacity, our business, results of operations, and financial condi